Ananas120/ipmininet/README.md

 - `add_hosts`   : the number of fictitious hosts to add and where (useful to test the `ping6all` command).
 - `infer_ip`    : whether to generate loopback / link addresses.

+Note : you can change the `filename` argument by another topology file :
+- `topo_simple.json`    : simple topology without communities / security, just anycast.
+- `topo_communities.json`   : topology with anycast an communities
+- `topo_security.json`  : topology with anycast and security
+- `topo_complete.json`  : topology with anycast, communities and security

+We decided to create multiple topologies in order to test that our modification in the code for one specific topology does not affect other topologies.

 ## Description of the JSON format.

 Here is a description of entries you can add in the JSON formatted file.